Glycogen-rich clear cell carcinoma of the breast

 Glycogen rich clear cell breast cancers are frequently ER positive and PR negative

-Glycogen rich clear cell breast tumors will tend to be negative for markers of myoepithelial cells, such as smooth muscle actin-SMA and S-100.
+Glycogen rich clear cell breast tumors will tend to be also negative for markers of myoepithelial cells, such as smooth muscle actin-SMA and S-100.

-Staining for chromogranin may be positive in some cells and synaptophysin is quite often present most cells, indicating a certain amount degree of neuroendocrine activity some of these tumors.
+Staining for chromogranin may be positive in some cells and synaptophysin is quite often present in most cells.
+So, this indicates a certain degree of neuroendocrine activity in some of these tumors.

-Prognosis and treatment for glycogen-rich clear cell breast cancer
+Prognosis and Treatment for glycogen-rich clear cell breast cancer

 Glycogen-rich clear cell carcinoma of the breast is a rare breast tumor, but tends to have an aggressive clinical course and a poor prognosis.

 The ‘clear cell morphology’ does not appear to influence the clinical outcome once stage and grade are taken into account.
-The aggressiveness of glycogen-rich clear cell breast cancer will be moderated by special characteristics of the tumor such as a low grade and strongly positive ER expression.
+The aggressiveness of glycogen-rich clear cell breast cancer will be moderated by special characteristics of the tumor, such as a low grade and strongly positive ER expression.